digimbyte/Gary/README.md

-# Garry Language
+# Gary Language

-**Garry** is a deliberately hyper-minimal constructed language.
+**Gary** is a deliberately hyper-minimal constructed language.

 - It has **one** lexical root: `gary`.
 - Every spoken or written “word” must contain the full sequence **g–a–r–y**.
 - There are **no other roots, no pronouns, no separate verbs**.
 - All nuance comes from **how** you shape `gary`: length, diacritics, rhythm, pitch, repetition, and punctuation.

-Garry is not built to be a full replacement for natural language.
+Gary is not built to be a full replacement for natural language.
 It’s a **high-context signal language** and a design toy for thinking about:

 - How much meaning humans can squeeze from **prosody and pattern**, not vocabulary.
 - How subtext, attitude, and relationship are communicated **indirectly**.